To start davinci, simply run it from the shell command prompt:

 Constants and Variables

-DaVinci is similar to many programming languages in that it allows the user to store and manipulate values using symbolic variables and constant values.
-The following examples shows some simple math using numeric constants:
+Davinci is similar to many programming languages in that it allows the user to store and manipulate values using symbolic variables and constant values.
+The following examples show some simple math using numeric constants:

 dv> 3+4 7 dv> 3+4*2 11